-Street hails and off-platform pickups.
+Street hails and off-platform pick-ups.

 Other unacceptable activities

-Never use Turvy’s trademark or intellectual property without permission.
-If it’s required to display Turvy-branded items under local law, drivers should only use Turvy-branded items obtained from Turvy.
+Never use Turvy's trademark or intellectual property without permission.
+If it's required to display Turvy-branded items under local law, drivers should only use Turvy-branded items obtained from Turvy.
 Drivers should not display Turvy-branded items when they are not accessing the platform.
 Drivers should also return Turvy-branded items to Turvy if they lose access to the forum.
-The use of unauthorised or third-party items—such as lights, placards, signs, or similar items bearing Turvy’s name or trademark—may confuse riders or recipients.
+Using unauthorised or third-party items—such as lights, placards, signs, or similar items bearing Turvy's name or trademark—may confuse riders or recipients.

 Your feedback matters

 If something happens, whether good or bad, we make it easy for you to tell us.
-Our team is continuously improving our standards, and your feedback is essential to keep our standards relevant as our technology evolves.
+Our team continuously improves our standards, and your feedback is essential to keep our standards relevant as our technology evolves.
 Please rate your experience at the end of each trip or delivery.
 Honest feedback helps ensure that everyone is accountable for their behaviour.
 This accountability helps create a respectful, safe environment.
-And if something happens—such as a traffic accident—and you want to report it, you can tap Help in the app or visit help.turvy.com so that our Support team can follow up.
+And if something happens—such as a traffic accident—and you want to report it, you can tap Help in the app or visit help.turvy.net so that our Support team can follow up.
 In case of an emergency or if you find yourself in immediate danger, alert your local authorities or emergency services before notifying Turvy.

 How Turvy enforces our guidelines